 How to unclog a garbage disposal

 Garbage disposals work by breaking up food scraps before they reach the drainpipe, they do this with blades run by an electric motor that’s attached to the underside of your kitchen sink.
 Tempting as it may be, not everything can be put down - food scraps are fine – meat, fruit and veg, but some items that are fibrous can get tangled in the blades – onion skin and cornhusks for example.

-Oils are also a no, as are fats like butter and grease.
+Pouring oils down your kitchen sink is also a no, as are fats like butter and grease.
 They can form clogs that will combine with other elements and cause blockages.
 Food that expands is also not recommended, like pasta and some vegetables and coffee grounds can cause a thick sludge.
 Bones are an obvious no as are any pits from avocado or fruit.